 To fix the hooking in golf you must know “What causes hook in golf” first.
 Here I will discuss some drills to stop hooking the golf ball according to their cause.

 Cause 1: Poor Grip

-You may think that a grip is not that much important while it comes to the direction swing.
+You may think that a grip is not that important while it comes to the direction swing.
 You are probably right.
 But, a grip has a huge contribution to the looks of the clubface at the impact.
 A grip may not be suitable for everyone.
-It is because, a grip which might output a smooth and straight shot for player A, might produce a weak shot causing a huge hook for player B.
+It is because, a grip that might output a smooth and straight shot for player A, might produce a weak shot causing a huge hook for player B.

 However, it is possible to make a generalization about the grip when it is related to hooking.